“We are afraid of ideas, of experimenting, of change. We shrink from thinking a problem through to a logical conclusion.” ~ Anne Sullivan

 - Ask for help.
 Women who do too much, I’m talking to you!
 There will come a time when you will need to face up to having a vulnerable conversation and declare you can no longer do it all.
 Start that conversation today.

 - Stretch out your parameters of perfection.
 If you aren’t ready to drop the ideal altogether, try stretching it out.
 If you’d normally wash the towels every second day, stretch it out to every third day.

 - Set your morning alarm for 5 minutes earlier.
 As the alarm goes off, sigh.
 Just one big focused sigh and as you take your next breath, welcome the possibility for less busyness in your day.

 Let’s do this all in the name of experimenting.
-If you are busy, overwhelmed and feeling disconnected from your true path in life, begin here.
+If you are busy, overwhelmed and feeling disconnected from your true path in life, begin with the list above.

-Experiment with something on the list today and come back and tell me what you learn about yourself tomorrow.
+Experiment with something on the list today.
+Tomorrow I’d love you to visit back here and share what you learn about yourself from the experiment.